ArctosDB/documentation-wiki/_documentation/borrows.markdown

+---
 title: Borrows
-layout: default_toc
+authors: Dusty L. McDonald
+date_updated:
 ---

-# Borrows

 Loans are transcations that document any receipt of objects by a collection, temporary or permanent, including objects that are loaned with the intention of being destroyed or permanently transferred from another institution or collection.
 When objects are removed, a Loan should be created.